Diagnosis methods for PAD

-This is a common non-invasive test with high sensitivity and specificity in identifying healthy individuals or diagnosed with PAD, if the result of the ABI exceeds the normal ranges.
+This is a common, non-invasive test with high sensitivity and specificity in identifying healthy individuals or those diagnosed with PAD, if the result of the ABI exceeds the normal ranges.
 ABI is the ratio calculated from the blood pressure measured by an inflated cuff placed on the patients’ ankle/toe and compared to the blood pressure measured with by an inflated cuff placed on the patients’ arm.

 DUS (Duplex ultrasonography)

 This is a common, non-invasive ultrasound imaging of the leg suspected with PAD.
 This imaging approach shows blood vessels structure with blood flow and allows estimation of the vessel diameter and level and velocity of blood flow.
 DUS is a useful tool to define the locations of lesions/blockages in the artery.

 A minimally-invasive examination done by injection of contrast agents into the artery via a catheter inserted at the groin area with X-rays (fluoroscopy) imaging.
 This allows for viewing the blood flow up from the common femoral artery to the artery in question with the specific blockage, and downstream until the foot.
 Although fluoroscopy by X-ray is the most used imaging method for PAD angiography, the doctor may use other imaging modalities prior to the invasive angiography, such as Computerized Tomography Angiography (CTA) or Magnetic Resonance Angiography (MRA), which are both non-invasive.
 If invasive diagnosis is used it enables the physician to treat the lesion in the same session.

 Walking Impairment Questionnaire (WIQ)